theowright2017/Main_Host_for_Multi_Repo_Proof_of_Concept/README.md

 - Referring to Termtime and Examtime as their own individual products, each is required to develop and release at different times.
 - The backend code for Semestry is currently very tightly coupled between the two products.
 This is in the process of being updated.

+- Both products use the same backend and database
+- Both currently use the same CI/CD process
+- All code is currently maintained under the same src folder / package.json
+- Each product is developed and maintained by a separate dev team

 # What are we trying to solve with this particular approach?

 - There is growing demand for Examtime to have it's own processes, separate from Termtime.
 However because they reside in the same repository and under the same package.json, there is very little scope to separate processes across the entire software development cycle.